Homaoa/-Classification-for-a-Bank-Marketing-Data-Set/README.md

 # Classification for a Bank Marketing DataSet

 A model is developed to predict if a client subscribes to a marketing campaign or not.
 The raw data is obtained from UCI website.
 Data cleaning, model building and evaluating are done on the data.
-Logistic regression, K_nearest neighbors, Support vector machine, Kernel SVM, Naive bayes, Decision tree classification, and Random tree classification models are considered.
+Logistic regression, K_nearest neighbors, Support vector machine, Kernel SVM, Naive bayes, Decision tree classification, Random tree classification and XGBoost models are considered.

 Data source : https://archive.ics.uci.edu/ml/datasets/Bank+Marketing